We've teamed up with the experts to give you the very best training support and advice for your event.

 Request a sponsorship pack and join our team.

 N.B.
-You will have to raise 50% of your sponsorship target 4 weeks before the event to confirm your place.
-But don’t worry; we’ve got loads of fundraising tips and support to help you achieve this.
+You’ll need to have raised 50% of your sponsorship (£199) 6 weeks before the event to confirm your place.
+But don’t worry; we’ve got loads of fundraising support and advice to help you achieve this.

 Race day information

 Any questions?
 Click here to read our most frequently asked questions, which should provide you with all the information you need.
 Or, you can contact the Sports Team on 0300 123 5461.

 Cancer Research UK have taken over 100 new drugs into clinical trials since the early 1980s - more than 100,000 patients have joined our treatment trials since 1995